udacity/CarND-Traffic-Sign-Classifier-Project/README.md

 ```

 ### Requirements for Submission
-Follow the instructions in the `Traffic_Sign_Recognition.ipynb` notebook and write the project report using the writeup template, `writeup_template.md`.
-Submit both the project code and the writeup.
+Follow the instructions in the `Traffic_Sign_Classifier.ipynb` notebook and write the project report using the writeup template as a guide, `writeup_template.md`.
+Submit the project code and writeup document.